CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/business_application/Business_Application.md

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language

-Meet **Ghost in the shell** initiative, a not-for-profit using quantum computing to save a species from extinction.
+Meet **Ghost in the Shell** initiative, a not-for-profit using quantum computing to save a species from extinction.
 Our proof of concept was performed in partnership with a local conservation department in New Zealand to save the Kokako from extinction.